Meet Our Music Instructors

 Cello

 Titus Young is currently in his first year of pursuing his Master of music in cello performance with Professor Steven Pologe at the University of Oregon.
-He is also
+He is also studying Musicology with Professor Marc Vanscheeuwijck at the University of Oregon, in order to attain a Master of Music in musicology.
+He received his Bachelor of Music in cello performance degree summa cum laude from the University of Oregon.

 cultivate and share it with those around us.
+He currently teaches cello as a music instructor for Pavilanis School of Music.

 Violin

-Guitar Instructors
+Guitar / Bass Instructors

 Kevin Davison